Global Convergence of Oja's Component Flow for General Square Matrices and Its Applications

 \begin{exmp}[Singular Subspace Extraction Algorithm] Theorem \ref{prop:positive_part_convergence} can be used to improve the numerical stability of online singular subspace extraction algorithms.
-The Weingessel-Hornik (WH) algorithm \cite{weingessel1997svd} for extracting the singular subspaces of a matrix $A \in \mathbb{R}^{n \times m}$ is given by a set of coupled ODEs.
+The Weingessel--Hornik (WH) algorithm \cite{weingessel1997svd} for extracting the singular subspaces of a matrix $A \in \mathbb{R}^{n \times m}$ is given by a set of coupled ordinary differential equations.
 This algorithm can be shown to be equivalent to the Oja flow for an augmented system \cite{fiori2003singular}: